What is fungal acne?

 Does tea tree oil help treat fungal acne?

-Multiple studies have shown that tea tree oil (AKA Melaleuca alternifolia) has strong anti-fungal properties—particularly against Malassezia, the main culprit in fungal acne.
-Having said that, to penetrate the clogged skin pores, tea tree oil should be combined with salicylic acid or benzoyl peroxide.
-The best products to fight fungal acne should be oil-free (not feed the fungi with oil) and should contain both benzoyl peroxide and tea tree oil.
-In severe case s of fungal acne/folliculitis, there is need to use oral anti-fungal tablets such as fluconazole.
+Multiple studies have shown that tea tree oil (AKA Melaleuca alternifolia) has anti-fungal solid properties—particularly against Malassezia, the main culprit in fungal acne.
+Tea tree oil should be combined with salicylic acid or benzoyl peroxide to penetrate the clogged skin pores.
+The best products to fight fungal acne on the face should be oil-free (not feed the fungi with oil) and contain both benzoyl peroxide and tea tree oil.
+In severe cases of fungal acne/folliculitis, there is a need to use oral anti-fungal tablets such as fluconazole.